 The liquid is a good base herb tea fertilizer, and the solids can be composted around plants or in the compost heap.

 The above recipe is just one suggestion.
 You can harness the power of herbs in any combination, just remember that fresh herbs will need to be used at three times the rate of dried herbs.

 Some interesting combinations might be comfrey and tansy to increase earthworms.
 Fenugreek is high in calcium, which helps prevent fruiting problems in plants like tomatoes.
 Add some couch grass, dill, or coltsfoot to enhance potassium and increase blooming on your tomatoes.

 Many soils are deficient in copper, which causes chlorosis in plants.
 Herbs that can help increase the amount of copper are yarrow and dandelion.

-You can play with your base solution to tailor make herbal blends.
-Acid-loving plants like a little apple cider vinegar added to their herbal tea, fish emulsion enhances protein, and sugars help increase microbial action in soil.
+You can play with your base solution to tailor-make herbal blends.
+Acid-loving plants like a little apple cider vinegar added to their herbal tea, fish emulsion enhances protein, and sugars help increase microbial action in the soil.